Live365: Listening

 Live365 offers a variety of music and talk from numerous countries and genres.
 Users may listen to thousands of stations on the Live365 radio network for free, with in-stream audio ads covering a portion of the music royalty and streaming costs.
 Live365 also offers personalized recommendations.
 Live365 is available for listening on the web and across many mobile and home streaming devices.

 Live365 offers a paid listener subscription service called VIP, which features commercial-free listening.

 Broadcasting platform

-Live365 broadcast continuously from 1999 until January 31, 2016 and revival in 2018.
-Users can host their own live broadcast or they can upload and build playlists of music and talk content and to stream.
+Live365 is a digital broadcasting platform that was initially operational from 1999 to January 31, 2016, before being revived in 2018.
+The platform provides the functionality for users to either host live broadcasts or upload and create playlists of music and talk content for streaming purposes.

-Live365 is an officially licensed ASCAP, BMI and SESAC site.
 Live365 pays music royalties to labels, artists, songwriters, and publishers through organizations including ASCAP, BMI, SESAC, and SoundExchange.

-In October 2011, Live365 created the Pro Points rewards program allowing Pro broadcasters to carry Live365 audio ads and earn $1,000 each time an ad milestone is reached.
+In October 2011, Live365 implemented the Pro Points rewards program.
+This enabled Pro broadcasters to incorporate Live365 audio advertisements into their content, with financial rewards granted upon reaching specified ad milestones.

-In 2013, Live365 released a mobile app for broadcasters called Studio365 for Mobile, where Live365 broadcasters can manage their radio station.
+In 2013, Live365 further expanded its service offerings with the release of the Studio365 for Mobile application.
+This software tool allows Live365 broadcasters to manage their radio station remotely using mobile devices.